bdowling/jquery-ui-extras/README.md

-[jquery.ui-extras, A few of my jQuery ui Dialog Extensions]
+[jquery.ui-extras] A few of my jQuery ui Extensions
 ===========================================================

 jqeury.ui.dialog-extras
 ----------------------------------------

-The first of likely other extras.
+The first of likely other extras plugins/widgets for jQueryUI

 Defining the Need
 ----------------------------------------